Money Matters

 Or they might believe it only affects sole trader income.

-April 2026 could therefore lead to a substantial influx of enquiries along with a requirement for retrospective accounting work.
+April 2026 onwards is therefore likely delivering a substantial influx of enquiries to your practice, along with a requirement for retrospective accounting work.
+This probably won’t stop until the end of the decade.

 3. Dated accounting methods